 Due to the generosity of an anonymous donor, The Vegetarian Resource Group each year will award $20,000 in college scholarship money to graduating U.S. high school students who have promoted vegetarianism in their schools and/or communities.
 Vegetarians do not eat meat, fish, or fowl.
 Vegans are vegetarians who do not use other animal products such as dairy or eggs.
 Entries may only be sent by [...]
 More

 The Ament-Brenner Scholarship is for members of a Lutheran congregation in the greater St. Louis area.
 Applicants must be preparing for a career in the healthcare field (e.g., nursing, physical or occupational therapy, pre-med etc.).
-Amount varies, based on financial need.
-Applicants must complete undergraduate admission application and file the FAFSA by the [...]
+Scholarship amounts vary, based on financial need.
+Applicants must complete the undergraduate admission application and file the FAFSA by the deadline.
+For more [...]
 More

 Founded in 1919, Zonta International is a leading global organization of professionals empowering women worldwide through service and advocacy.
 With more than 30,000 members belonging to more than 1,200 Zonta Clubs in 67 countries and geographic areas, Zontians all over the world volunteer their time, talents and support to local and international service projects, as well as scholarship programs [...]
 More

 When it comes to large dollar scholarships, mo' money means fewer problems in paying your college tuition bill.
 The average student will land between $1,000 and $5,000 in college scholarships after investing a decent amount of time and effort into applying for scholarships.
 Even smaller scholarships worth $500 are enough to cover books and fees, even if they aren't enough to foot an entire semester’s college tuition bill. [...]